Rdatatable/data.table/README.md

   26. When performing rolling joins, keys are set only when we can be absolutely sure.
 Closes [#1010](https://github.com/Rdatatable/data.table/issues/1010), which explains cases where keys should not be retained.

+  27. Rolling joins with `-Inf` and `Inf` are handled properly.
+Closes [#1007](https://github.com/Rdatatable/data.table/issues/1007).
+Thanks to @tdhock for filing [#1006](https://github.com/Rdatatable/data.table/issues/1006) which lead to the discovery of this issue.

 #### NOTES

   1. Clearer explanation of what `duplicated()` does (borrowed from base).
 Thanks to @matthieugomez for pointing out.
 Closes [#872](https://github.com/Rdatatable/data.table/issues/872).